 This prize was founded in 1892 by subscription in memory of Richard F. Littledale.
-The prize is divided and is awarded annually for the highest marks, without loss of class, at the Senior Fresh honor examination in English to a Senior Fresh student in single honors English and to a Senior Fresh student of English in two-subject moderatorship.
+The prize is divided and is awarded annually for the highest marks, without loss of class, at the Senior Freshman honor examination in English to a Senior Freshman student in single honors English and to a Senior Freshman student of English in two-subject moderatorship.
 Value (division I) single honors, €350; (division II) two-subject moderatorship, €350.

-Prizewinners in 2016: Division I: Burnand, Fergus Division II: Gleeson, Paul
+Division I:

+Deitner, Janice Division II:

+Burns, Kerry